pandeyisu/Tracking-Microscopic-Worms-/README.md

-# Software to track nematodes *(H. Glycines)* and analyze behavior at different drug concentrations
+# Automated software to track microscopic worms *(Heterodera Glycines)* and analyze their behavior in drug environments

 This software is written for our [paper] in *Phytopathology*: